 Sycamore Seed Bug (Belonochilus numenius)

-Detailing the identifying qualities of the Sycamore Seed Bug, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Sycamore Seed Bug.

 Updated: 10/4/2017; Authored By Staff Writer; Content ©www.InsectIdentification.org